 At Minc Law, we have helped multiple clients seek restraining orders and injunctions, figure out the true identities and location of online extortioners, assist with providing admissible evidence for police investigation and criminal prosecution, and successfully helped clients remove and de-index harmful online content that was published because extortion stemming from sugar baby dating websites.

-If you or someone you know is facing or has faced these types of issues as a result of using a sugar baby website, the law firm Minc Law can help.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.
+If you or someone you know is being extorted online as a result of using a sugar baby website, the law firm Minc Law can help.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online by filling out our online contact form.